segunak/SegunAkinyemi.com/docs/_posts/2025-08-04-seo-techdevcon-2025.md

   </div>
 </div>

-If you ever thought you could be a Software Engineer (or Software Developer, literally the same thing, don't let anyone tell you otherwise), then you can be an AI Engineer.

-The same fundamental skill of coding is required, but you also need a solid understanding of tech stuff like APIs, databases, networking, DevOps, and system design.

-These aren't things you need a PhD to learn.
-You don't even really need a bachelor's (although it certainly helps).
-You can [learn all this stuff online](https://learn.microsoft.com/en-us/training/career-paths/).

 ## Why Coding Still Matters

 You can't build serious systems, the kind companies up and down the Fortune 500 actually want, if you don't understand code.